ipython-contrib/jupyter_contrib_nbextensions/src/jupyter_contrib_nbextensions/nbextensions/accessibility_toolbar/README.md

   spelling of miss-spelt words.
 - New words can be added to the dictionary there.
 - It is also possible to switch between bold or underlining notifications of spelling mistakes.
+- Feature summary can be found at: [Spell Checker](https://youtu.be/WfMLjviZlMc)

 ### Notes